Editing and proof reading

 Liz Bourne our chief editor and Proof manager – explains the importance of good clean text.
 Editing and Proof Reading services checklist

 You’ve slaved for months on your manuscript, shown it to your partner, read it to your cat, and now you want to see it in print.
 Is it ready though?

 A successful book requires a touch of objectivity.
 Being so close to it for months, that’s difficult for you to achieve alone.
 Your readers won’t appreciate plot inconsistencies, spelling mistakes and poor punctuation – it will detract from the narrative.

 It can sometimes be hard having the mistakes pointed out, but an editor is only trying to make it better, not criticise to make you feel bad!
 It’s important to remember what an editor can and cannot do.
 To understand this, here are the different types of editing you might need:

 The big picture: this is also called ‘developmental editing’.
 This could involve restructuring the book, moving chunks of text around or even deleting some.
 Maybe some of the characters aren’t fully fleshed out?
 Or the pace of the book doesn’t work?
 An editor can point these out and suggest amendments.

 This involves looking at grammar, consistency and individual sentences (does it read right?).
 If your book has gone through various revisions, it might have lost some of the finer details – a copyeditor can check that a character has the same colour hair throughout the book, or that British English instead of US English is used consistently.

 An editor cannot rewrite the book for you.
 And ultimately, it is up to you to give the final approval.

 Remember, there’s no shame in getting your hard work edited and proofread; all books that you see on the shelves in Waterstones will have been through a thorough editing process.
 Yes, it costs you money, but the process will iron out any issues, however small, and make your book the best it can be.

-And a serious success story form an established writer – click here for some good tips and real life examples
+And a serious success story from an established writer – click here for some good tips and real life examples